influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 ```

 Check the alert log to make sure alerts were generated as expected.
-The `sigma` based alert above can also be adapted for working with batch data as well.
+The `sigma` based alert above can also be adapted for working with batch data.
 Play around and get comfortable with updating, testing, and running tasks in Kapacitor.

 ### What's next?

 Take a look at the [example guides](/kapacitor/v1.3/guides/) for how to use Kapacitor.
-These use cases demonstrate some of the more rich features of Kapacitor.
+The use cases demonstrated there explore some of the richer features of Kapacitor.